A participant asked what the most user-friendly software they can use in their infrastructure asset management practice is.

 He advised that once you are able to sort out the answers, you evaluate and determine which of those output needs would require.

-Ross added that there’s need for the government and management of your organization to agree with the outputs that you have collected.
+Ross added that there’s a need for the government and management of your organization to agree with the outputs that you have collected.

 Whether it’s a regulatory requirement or a state reporting or a federal reporting requirement, you need to get a list of the outputs you need.